This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

-Every E2M2C™ exercise begins with a thorough inspection by knowledgeable investigator/analysts who document site conditions in terms of the ecosystem as a whole.
-They then collect and speedily analyze specimens, often at the collection site itself.
-They then formulate a rational plan of action tailored to all the documented site conditions and evidence at hand.
-This eliminates wasteful guesswork, permits prompt formulation of efficient remedial solutions, and provides the best possible chance for those solutions to work in unison to benefit the ecosystem as a whole.
+Our focus on BioCentric IPM is not fanatical.
+It does, however, forcefully define the way we go about our forensic investigations.
+Every E2M2C™ exercise begins with a thorough inspection by a knowledgeable investigator-analyst who documents site conditions in terms of the ecosystem as a whole.
+That leads to the collection of appropriate specimens, followed by their cursory examination at the collection site and later, a detailed analysis at the laboratory.
+The next step is to formulate a rational plan of action tailored to all the documented site conditions and evidence at hand.
+The object is to eliminate wasteful guesswork, permit prompt formulation of efficient remedial solutions, and provide for those solutions to work together synergistically, to the benefit of the ecosystem as a whole.

 The History, Merits, and Demerits of Integrated Pest Management (IPM)